Speed (Australian band): History

-In the late 2000s, Jem Siow formed Your Ghost Is a Gift with vocalist Joel Martorana.
+In the late 2000s, Jem Siow formed the band Your Ghost Is a Gift with four high school friends, including lead vocalist Joel Martorana.
 Siow was the band's lead guitarist.
-The band changed its name to Endless Heights in 2009, releasing two studio albums and five extended plays (EPs) before breaking up in 2019.
-That same year, Siow recruited his brother Aaron Siow, Josh Clayton, Dennis Vichidvongsa, and Kane Vardon to form Speed.
+The band changed its name to Endless Heights in 2009.
+They released two studio albums and five extended plays (EPs), and toured with bands such as Taking Back Sunday, Hellions, and Hands Like Houses.
+Endless Heights broke up in 2019.
+Speed guitarist Dennis Vichidvongsa and drummer Kane Vardon were previously members of Sydney hardcore band Relentless.

+In 2019, after the breakup of Endless Heights, Siow recruited his brother Aaron Siow, Josh Clayton, Dennis Vichidvongsa, and Kane Vardon to form Speed.
 In October 2019, Speed released a demo EP on Last Ride Records.
 The following April, the group was signed by Flatspot Records.
 In June 2020, the band released the single "A Dumb Dog Gets Flogged", which Jem Siow said "was born in reaction to the failed leadership of our government during the 2019–2020 Australian bushfires.
 Empathy and compassion should always be the premise for meaningful action." the two-track single 2020 Flex, Later that month, they released the two-song EP 2020 Flex, consisting of "A Dumb Dog Gets Flogged" and "Devil U Know".

 In June 2021, the band released "We See U" as part of the hardcore punk compilation, This Is Australia Vol 2.
 In May 2022, the band announced the release of Gang Called Speed as their official debut EP, alongside its lead single "Not That Nice" which addresses Asian hate crimes.
 They said, "Even though this is our first EP, [we're] sort of approaching it almost like a debut album.
 That's why it's called Gang Called Speed – this is the identity of the band.
 This is what we're all about.
 This is Australian hardcore."
 Gang Called Speed was released on 24 June 2022 and debuted at number 5 on the ARIA Charts.
 "Not That Nice" appears on the soundtrack to the video game WWE 2K24, which was curated by the band's friend Post Malone.

 In April 2024, Speed announced their debut studio album, Only One Mode, which was released on 12 July.
 The album won the ARIA Award for Best Hard Rock or Heavy Metal Album at the 2024 ARIA Music Awards.
 In April 2025, the band became the first Australian hardcore act to ever perform at Coachella.

-In October 2025, the group will release the EP All My Angels.
+In October 2025, the group released the EP All My Angels.
+They also played Tied Down Fest in Detroit that year.
+In November 2025, the band was awarded the New South Wales Music Prize.

+In February 2026, their song "The First Test" was used as the theme for AEW's Grand Slam Australia which was held at Qudos Bank Arena in Sydney.

+In April 2026 the band toured the United Kingdom, supported by Bangkok hardcore band Whispers, performing multiple sold-out shows before returning for festivals across the UK and EU, including Reading and Leeds Festivals.